emarcey/cicerone/glossary/brewing/terms.md

 * **Polyphenols:** a category of complex molecules that play roles in plant coloration, structure, protection, and other places
 	* affinity for binding to proteins
 	* tannins are one example
+* **Prohibition:** refers to the period between 1919 and 1933, where, in the United States, the sale, manufacture, and distribution of alcohol were illegal
 * **Protein:** one or more chains of hundreds - thousands of amino acids, with varied functions in cells
 	* enzymes are an important example
 * **Real Ale:** beer that undergoes secondary fermentation in its serving vessel AND is dispensed without the use of supplementary carbon dioxide